ceciliaferrando/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student in the Manning College of Information and Computer Sciences at the University of Massachusetts, Amherst.
-My current research is on statistical inference under differential privacy.
-I'm broadly interested in statistical machine learning and privacy-preserving machine learning.
-I am fortunate to be advised by professor [Daniel Sheldon](https://people.cs.umass.edu/~sheldon/).
+I am a PhD candidate in Computer Science at the University of Massachusetts Amherst, where I'm fortunate to be advised by Professor [Daniel Sheldon](https://people.cs.umass.edu/~sheldon/).
+My primary research focus is on differential privacy, specifically making differential privacy practical for real-world  applications -- developing general-purpose private inference methods and optimizing privacy-utility trade-offs.
+I'm broadly interested in privacy-preserving machine learning and artificial intelligence.

-Before starting my PhD, I obtained a MS in Computational Design at Carnegie Mellon University, where I was supported by the Fulbright Scholarship.
-Upon graduating from Carnegie Mellon, I worked as a Machine Learning Software Engineer at Cadence, Pittsburgh.
-In the past couple of years, I have worked as a Summer research intern at Google (2021) and Meta (2022).
+Before my PhD, I earned an MS in Computational Design at Carnegie Mellon University as a Fulbright Scholar, then worked as a Machine Learning Software Engineer at Cadence in Pittsburgh.
+During my doctoral studies, I've completed Research and Research Engineering internships at Google (2021), Meta (2022), and LinkedIn (2025), applying my work to production ML systems.

-Besides research and courses, I serve as Co-Chair of the PhD Applicant Support Program.
-In 2021, I also co-lead the organizing committee of Voices of Data Science at UMass Amherst 2021.
+In my free time, I like to surround myself with beauty -- whether through live classical music, curated vintage pieces, carefully designed spaces, or the artistry and challenge of FromSoftware games.